 Once you decide to decrease the volume of your vertical

 Because the sheer force required is high and the intense pressure they can exert on the lower-extremity joints (especially the knees), plyometrics are not recommended for novice exercisers without proper supervision or coaching.

 All plyometric exercises require strong ligaments and tendons and therefore should be accompanied by a proven strength routine.

 Athletes of all levels of workout experience can work their way up through a progression of plyometric exercises.

 Here is a list of various drills you can try relative to your experience:

 Too many sports injuries are the results of weak stabilizer muscles, ligaments, and connective tissues, which squats help to strengthen.
-They also help prevent injury by improving your flexibility (squats improve the range of motion in your ankles and hips) and balance.
+They help prevent injury by

 The three squat variations that help the jumping athletes — think basketball players, volleyball players, and track and field stars — most are the back squats, box squats, and front squats.

 Box squats are a great exercise that teaches athletes to explode upwards once they reach the box.
 This gives them the power they need when preparing to launch themselves when jumping.

 Due to the high potential for injury by novice and experienced weight trainers alike when performing traditional back squat exercises with a dumbbell, many exercise professionals have begun to espouse the Bulgarian split squat,